- Biological Inventions

 (1) Recognition of collective marks

-The new bill also definesrecognizes collective marks as “a sign distinguishing the goods or services of members of the association”, thereby expanding the ambit of trademark filing and registration processes.
+The new bill also defines recognizes collective marks as “a sign distinguishing the goods or services of members of the association”, thereby expanding the ambit of trademark filing and registration processes.

-(2) Multi class trademark applications
+(2) Multi-class trademark applications

 The new bill has also facilitated trademark filing where an application made to the Registrar under Section 17(2), can be made in a single application “listing goods or services belonging to several classes of classification”.
 This has particularly facilitated business through the ease of filing a trademark in respect of various goods and services under one application.

-(3) Use of trademark as financial instrument
+(3) Use of a trademark as a financial instrument

-Section 81(e) of the new bill interprets the word “security” as “any sum of money in cash or other monetary instrument as determined by the Registrar”.
-Further, Section 62 defines the nature of the registered trademark as “a personal or moveable property and may be the subject of a security interest in the same way as other personal or moveable property”.
-Hence, on careful simultaneous reading of both the provisions of the Act, it can be understood that a registered trademark is practically an asset with easy liquidity as it can be used as collateral to obtain financing from financial institutions.
+Section 81(e) of the new bill interprets the word “security” as “any sum of money in cash or another monetary instrument as determined by the Registrar”.
+Further, Section 62 defines the nature of the registered trademark as “personal or moveable property and may be the subject of a security interest in the same way as other personal or moveable property”.
+Hence, on the careful simultaneous reading of both the provisions of the Act, it can be understood that a registered trademark is practically an asset with easy liquidity as it can be used as collateral to obtain financing from financial institutions.

 (4) Remedies against groundless threats

-Further, Section 61(2) of the new bill elaborates upon the remedies available against groundless threats of infringement proceedings in the form of declaration, injunction or damages.
+Further, Section 61(2) of the new bill elaborates upon the remedies available against groundless threats of infringement proceedings in the form of declaration, injunction, or damages.

 (5) Penalty for false representation/ misrepresentation